hannesdelbeke/brain/books/no silver bullet notes.md

 - it's impossible to set final specs before trying a version of the product
 - rapid prototyping tools promise big productivity gains
 - prototype the important interfaces, and perform the main functions. without worrying about performance or hardware limits. main purpose is so client can test it.
-- present day development (TODO INSERT DATE ) relies on final specs before starting development, which is flawed.
+- present day development (1987) relies on final specs before starting development, which is flawed.
 Instead you should build (not write) incrementally.
 - building is now dated, living things grow instead. [^10]
 	- first make it run
 	- bit by bit flesh it out, with calls to empty stubs.